Building a Diverse and Inclusive Future

 How has working at Clean Water Action made you feel comfortable expressing your identity and pride?

 Clean Water Action is dedicated to supporting members of the LGBTQ+ community.
-While no one environment is perfect, we are proud of the community we have created, and we are glad that leaders like Bethany are helping to create a safe space within Clean Water Action.
+While no one environment is perfect, we are proud of the community we have created, and we are glad to highlight passionate Queer staff like Micael, who find joy and activism in the work they do at Clean Water Action.